In Giuliani defamation trial, election worker testifies, "I'm most scared of my son finding me or my mom hanging in front of our house"

 Wandrea' ArShaye "Shaye" Moss — a former ballot supervisor in Atlanta — and her mother, Ruby Freeman, are suing Giuliani for millions in damages after he baselessly accused them of participating in election fraud.

-"Every single aspect of my life has changed," Moss told the jury in Washington, D.C., Tuesday, describing how the spread of Giuliani's falsehoods — that the pair added fake ballots to the vote count in Joe Biden's favor and inserted a USB drive into election machines — forced her into a life of fear, and contributed to her failure to be promoted at work and to her socially isolated existence.
+"Every single aspect of my life has changed," Moss told the jury in Washington, D.C., Tuesday, describing how the spread of misinformation that the pair added fake ballots to the vote count in Joe Biden's favor and inserted a USB drive into election machines forced her into a life of fear, and contributed to her failure to be promoted at work and to her socially isolated existence.

 "I'm most scared of my son finding me or my mom hanging in front of our house," she said through tears.